|Active ingredient||Hydromorphone, aka Dihydromorphinone|

 Proper storage of Dilaudid tablets or capsules is recommended to keep it effective for a long duration.
 Leaving the package uncared for also determines how the medicine affects you and might thus alter the results.
 For smart and safe keeping of the drugs, follow these steps:

 - Store at a controlled room temperature, between 15° to 30°C, and away from moisture and light.

 - Keep the tablets in a safe place, and preferably in their original packaging.
 Keep out of reach of children, since it can create serious health issues for them.

-- While handling the tablets/capsules, wash your hands dry before touching.
+- While handling the tablets/capsules, wash your hands dry before touching them.

-- The tablets usually come in blister packs which aren’t child-resistant.
+- The tablets usually come in blister packs that aren’t child-resistant.
 Use child-resistant closure as per the requirement.

 - All opioids are liable to abuse because of their addictive properties and are severely misused by both the general public and healthcare workers.
 Therefore, they should be handled in accordance with that.
 Keep it in a safe place to avoid abuse and misuse by adults.